alexirpan/alexirpan.github.io/touhou-music-recs.markdown

 *Last updated November 5, 2016*

-Touhou is many things.
-A video game series where poorly drawn magical girls shoot bullets at one another.
-A series of music albums that happens to come with a game.
-An ever-growing universe filled with story potential.
+Touhou is a video game series where poorly drawn magical girls shoot bullets at one another.

+Touhou is a series of music albums that happens to come with a game.

+Touhou is an ever-growing universe filled with untapped story potential.

-But what defines Touhou the most is its insanely dedicated fandom.
-In any discussion about fandom, Touhou's fandom is the gold standard.
+Touhou is all of those things.
+But what defines Touhou the most is its insane fandom.
+In any discussion about fandom, Touhou's is the gold standard.

 I got into Touhou around high school, and never got out of it.
+I haven't played the games in a while, but I stay for the music.
-What kept me invested was the music.
-There's a vibrant doujin music community all built around the Touhou soundtracks.
-Somehow, a pile of MIDI files inspired people to pick up guitars, lay down tracks, and (in one case) hire a symphony with Latin choir.
+Somehow, the original MIDI songs inspired tons of doujin music circles to pick up guitars, lay down techno tracks, and in one instance, hire a choral symphony.
+To cover a song from a video game.
+It's ridiculous and I love it.

 For every genre of music I listen to, I was introduced to that genre through Touhou.
-That isn't a joke.
-It's fact.
+That's not a joke.
+It's a fact.

-Here are some songs I like.
-To keep this list short, every circle gets at most one song.
-Some circles are one hit wonders, and some produce masterpiece after masterpiece (looking at you, Demetori), but in this they all get equal representation.
+To keep this recs list short(er), every circle gets at most one song.
+Some circles are one hit wonders, and others produce masterpiece after masterpiece (looking at you, Demetori), but in this they all get equal representation.